OneDrive/onedrive-api-docs/docs/rest-api/resources/drive.md

   "section": "documentation",
   "suppressions": [
     "Warning: /api-reference/v1.0/resources/drive.md:
-      Found potential enums in resource example that weren't defined in a table:(personal,business,documentLibrary) are in resource, but () are in table"
+      Found potential enums in resource example that weren't defined in a table:(business,documentLibrary) are in resource, but () are in table"
   ],
   "tocPath": "Drives",
   "tocBookmarks": { "Resources/Drive": "#" }